dmotte/vagrant-dockerbox/README.md

 > :package: This box is also on **Vagrant Cloud** as [`dmotte/dockerbox`](https://app.vagrantup.com/dmotte/boxes/dockerbox).

-> :calendar: The build process of this Vagrant box is **triggered automatically every month** (thanks, [GitHub Actions](https://github.com/features/actions)! :smile:) to ensure that you get it with all the latest updated packages.
+> :calendar: The build and release process of this Vagrant box is **triggered automatically every month** (thanks, [GitHub Actions](https://github.com/features/actions)! :smile:) to ensure that you get it with all the latest updated packages.
 See the [workflow file](.github/workflows/release.yml) for further information.

 ## Usage

-TODO
+Please refer to the :file_folder: `test` folder to see an example of how I use this box.